akomar812/craps/README.md

 https://github.com/akomar812/discord-craps

 # Text Interface
-* Start game or join current game by running: `!join`
+* Start game or join current game by running: `join`
 * There must be at least one bet on the table before the shooter can roll
 * If a player or shooter is inactive for 1 minute they will be booted